 Requirements for all students are uniform and include a specialized written and oral exam, or a written research project with an oral presentation, or a portfolio defended in an oral exam with the faculty.

-For more information contact: Dr. Susanne Nimmrichter
+For more information on the German program, please contact: Dr. Susanne Nimmrichter

 Goethe Institute Scholarships